Frank Tripucka: NFL/AFL

+CFL

 Personal life

 Tripucka is the father of former Notre Dame and Detroit Pistons basketball star Kelly Tripucka, who also played for the Utah Jazz and the Charlotte Hornets.
 All six sons played Division I sports (his daughter Heather was also a very good athlete).
 The oldest boy, Tracy, played basketball at Lafayette College and then professionally in Switzerland.
 Mark was a quarterback at the University of Massachusetts.
 Todd also played basketball at Lafayette College and broke many of his older brother Tracy's records.
-T.K., the tallest of the Tripucka boys at 6'9", played Basketball at Fordham University.
+T.K., the tallest of the Tripucka boys at 6'9", played basketball at Fordham University.
 He also played one season under his brother Tracy, who took over as the Fordham head coach.
 On one unique night, Fordham played Notre Dame at Madison Square Garden, so T.K. played against his Notre Dame freshman brother Kelly, with oldest brother Tracy coaching Fordham.
 Kelly was an All-American at Notre Dame and then had an excellent 10-year career in the NBA with the Detroit Pistons, Utah Jazz, and Charlotte Hornets.
-Kelly was a Two-Time NBA All-Star.
+Kelly was a two-time NBA All-Star.
 Chris, the youngest of the family, played quarterback, wide receiver, and kicker at Boston College, all with Heisman Trophy winner Doug Flutie.